-Little fox mitre, or Little fox vexillum, Vexillum vulpecula, on the right is found in the Indo-Pacific region.
+Little fox mitre, or Little fox vexillum, Vexillum vulpecula, below is found in the Indo-Pacific region.

 On the right is Bednall's volute, Volutoconus bednalli, found in the waters around N. Australia.
 It is nocturnal.

-The Hebrew volute, Voluta ebraea, on the right, is found around northern Brazil on sand, coral and rocks, from shallow water right down to around 70 m.
+The Hebrew volute, Voluta ebraea, below, is found around northern Brazil on sand, coral and rocks, from shallow water right down to around 70 m.
 It is eaten by humans and the shell sold commercially.
 It can grow up to 22 cm long, but large species are rarely found now; most are 10 - 15 cm long.
 It feeds on bivalves.

-Magnificent volute, Cymbiola magnifica, right is found in S. E Australian waters from the intertidal zone down to 230 m.
+Magnificent volute, Cymbiola magnifica, below, is found in S. E Australian waters from the intertidal zone down to 230 m.

 Fully grown individuals can reach 36 cm long.